 5 Techniques for Treating a Difficult Airway

-A difficult airway is not a medical diagnosis, and the clinical literature has not arrived at a single definition of a difficult airway.
-Indeed, an airway that one provider finds difficult might seem manageable to another.
+A difficult airway is not a medical diagnosis, and the clinical literature does not contain a single definition of a difficult airway.
+An airway that one provider finds difficult might seem manageable to another.

-In this regard, there’s really no such thing as an airway that is inherently difficult.
-Instead, whether or not an airway is difficult depends on the training of the provider and the equipment they have available.
+In this regard, there’s really no such thing as an inherently difficult airway.
+Instead, whether an airway is difficult depends on the provider's training and the equipment available.
 Some signs that a person’s airway may present difficulties include:

 New: Ultimate Guide To Purchasing A Portable Emergency Suction Device